Table of Contents

 Huntington’s disease, also known as St. Vitus Dance, is a hyperkinetic disease of autosomal dominant inheritance which manifests in full penetrance, which means that those who have the mutated gene will become diseased at some point.
 The pathogenic gene is located on the short arm of chromosome 4.

 Synonymous with Huntington’s disease is the name Chorea major.
-Chorea major must be strictly distinguished from Chorea minor (Sydenham’s chorea), which has a different pathogenesis (see below).
+Chorea major must be strictly distinguished from Chorea minor (Sydenham’s chorea), which has different pathogenesis (see below).

 Huntington’s disease in the population